Skip to main content

 Work on the full depth reconstruction will start on 17 March and last approximately 6 weeks.
 Work will be carried out in phases:

-- Phase 1 - Walton Road junction with Ringwood Road will be closed for 2 days
+• Phase 1 - Lacey Crescent (north) junction with Ringwood Road will be closed from 17 March 2025 for approximately 6 weeks

-- Phase 2 - St Clements Road junction with Ringwood Road will then be closed for 2 days
+• Phase 2 - Walton Road junction with Ringwood Road will be closed for 2 days, anticipated 16-17 April 2025.
+Residents will be contacted by our contractors M Group Highways in advance

 Access for pedestrians and cyclists will be maintained throughout the works.